 We conducted an annual disability sector survey and in-depth interviews, surveying 1,125 participants in the disability sector in Victoria including disability workers, people with disability, carers and employers, with results strong of awareness of the Scheme, its purpose and functions.
 This survey also tells us where we need to target our work for engagement and awareness.

 Findings about the Scheme

-80% agreed the Scheme protects vulner
+80% agreed the Scheme protects vulnerable people from harm and neglect.

 agreed the Scheme improves the standard of services provided 81% by disability workers.

 Awareness of: